Introduction

 Information Sharing

-Students receiving support from a member of our team understand that meetings are for the purpose of obtaining information on concrete well-being resources and are not necessarily confidential appointments.
+It will be disclosed and explained to students receiving support from a member of our team that meetings are for the purpose of obtaining information on concrete well-being resources and are not necessarily confidential appointments.
 We will strive to protect students' privacy.
-Still, our team may share some information regarding the student with the Division of Student Affairs leadership team, or the TC CARES team for the purpose of assisting in connecting the student to appropriate resources.
+Still, our team may share some information regarding the student with the Student Affairs leadership team, or the TC CARES team for the purpose of assisting in connecting the student to appropriate resources.
 A student requesting an appointment for student support should keep in mind that this request does not indicate an interest or need for ongoing mental health services.

 Information Disclosures